-Nursing Research, Nutrition, IDIS courses and clinical courses are excluded from progression exams criteria.
+Introduction to Nursing Research, Nutrition, IDIS courses, and clinical courses are excluded from the minimal achievement exam criteria.

-Face to face course testing will be proctored in the classroom or a Testing Center on ExamSoft/Examplify.
+Face to face course testing will be proctored in the classroom or in the BSU Testing Center on ExamSoft/Examplify.
 During testing, question items will be presented one at a time, randomized, and students will not backtrack.
 Students can be provided a blank piece of paper, which they must put their name on, and RETURN to faculty or proctor at the end of the exam.